rethinkdb/rethinkdb-rs/api/python/selecting-data/filter.md

 Also, predicates must evaluate document fields.
 They cannot evaluate [secondary indexes](/docs/secondary-indexes/).

-__Example:__ Get all users that are more than 18 years old.
+__Example:__ Get all users who are more than 18 years old.

 ```py
 r.table("users").filter(r.row["age"] > 18).run(conn)
 ```

-__Example:__ Get all users that are less than 18 years old and more than 13 years old.
+__Example:__ Get all users who are less than 18 years old and more than 13 years old.

 ```py
 r.table("users").filter((r.row["age"] < 18) & (r.row["age"] > 13)).run(conn)
 ```

-__Example:__ Get all the users that are more than 18 years old or have their parental consent.
+__Example:__ Get all users who are more than 18 years old or have their parental consent.

 ```py
 r.table("users").filter(